What is Datscan™ (Ioflupane I 123 Injection)?

 Important Risk and Safety Information About DaTscanYou should not be given DaTscan if:

-You are sensitive to iodine or any of the components of DaTscan; your doctor can help you understand the ingredients.
+- You have ever had a reaction to iodine or are sensitive to any of the components of DaTscan.
+Talk with your doctor; he or she can help you understand what the drug ingredients are

-Some drugs may interfere with the DaTscan-enhanced picture.
-Be sure to tell your doctor what drugs you are taking so he can decide whether you should stop any of them for a period of time before using DaTscan.
+Some drugs may interfere with DaTscan.
+Be sure to tell your doctor what drugs you are taking so that he or she can decide whether you should stop any of them for a period of time before using DaTscan

-Always talk to your doctor if you have any questions about SPECT imaging or the use of DaTscan.
+Always talk to your doctor if you have any questions about the SPECT imaging procedure or the use of DaTscan

 Increase your level of hydration (fluids) prior to and after receiving DaTscan, and to empty your bladder frequently for the first 48 hours following DaTscan administration